cepdnaclk/e15-4yp-nearIR-spectroscopy/docs/README.md

 Looking at each set we can see that the final image highlights the veins which are not so clearly visible in the raw image.
 An issue that can be noted here is background elimination.
 For some images, the background is properly eliminated, but for some, the entire background is not eliminated.
 Also in the final image, we see some dark spots which are not veins.
 This is due to the contrasting effect and noise created by the CLAHE algorithm.
 Also, the algorithm falls short when detecting narrow veins but only gives a good depiction of the larger and more prominent veins.

 Histogram analysis is a good method of identifying how the colors of an image are distributed based on their RGB values.
 We want the distribution to have concentrated clusters rather than a even distribution which makes is difficult to differentiate between colors.
+The following figure shows the histograms throughout each processing stage of the base image.

+--- 24. Histograms for each stage of the algorithm ----

 The most recent addition to the image processing algorithm is K-means clustering, which was discussed in length in the previous chapter.
 In this case, the number of peaks in the histogram indicates the number different clusters.
 Therefore, all of the pixels fall under one of the peaks which means all the pixels pertaining to veins fall under one peak/cluster.